 Legal basis

-Implementation of statutory duties, such as Participation Act (Pwet), Social Support Act (Wmo) and Municipalities Act (GW).
+Carrying out statutory duties, such as those under the Participation Act (Pwet), the Social Support Act (Wmo) and the Local Government Act (GW).

 Links to legal bases